Tips for Parents

-The Attorney General’s Community Engagement Department provides training and assistance to children, parents, educators and others on the best ways to stay safe on the Internet.
-Below are recommendations for parents whose children go online.
+The Attorney General’s office provides training and assistance to parents, educators and other adults on the best ways to teach children how to stay safe online.

-- Make sure that children keep passwords, pictures and personal information to themselves.
+- Make sure children keep passwords, pictures and personal information to themselves.

 - Remind children never to arrange a face-to-face meeting with someone they first met online.